Mulege Baja California, Mexico Travel Guide

 Higher prices, increased numbers of people.

 Kayaking, Snorkeling, Diving: Visit from November to May for comfortable air temperatures.
-Water is warmest from The month of july to October, which works for water sports if heat tolerance exists.
+Water is warmest between July and October, which is suitable for water sports if heat tolerance exists.

 Fishing: Mulegé has year-round fishing, but specific species vary by season.
 Dorado (Mahi-Mahi) and Marlin are prevalent in the warmer months, typically from June to October.
 Exploring Cave Paintings: Plan visits between November and April for comfortable temperatures to hike to this group sites.
 General Sightseeing: The best time for general sightseeing and town enjoyment is from November to April, when weather is most agreeable.